 The old town of Hoi An is quite spectacular and a must-see during your trip to Hoi An!
 But it is also incredibly crowded as thousands of tourists flock here every day to get a cyclo tour, take a sunset boat ride, or just take selfies in front of the old, historical yellow buildings.

-There are plenty of hotel options around the old town if you’d rather brave the crowds every time you leave.
+There are plenty of beautiful hotels near Hoi An’s old town if you’d rather brave the crowds every time you leave.
 But if you’re looking for more peace and tranquility, stay closer to An Bang Beach and simply venture to the old town when you feel so inclined.
 The trip is less than 4 miles each way.

 Have a wonderful time in An Bang Beach!